-The results of studies on diagnostic accuracy can also be statistically pooled by means of meta-analytic techniques [126,273].
+The results of studies on diagnostic accuracy can also be statistically pooled by means of meta-analytic techniques [124,281].
 However, as explained in Section 3.5, studies investigating only diagnostic accuracy are mostly of subordinate relevance in the evaluation of diagnostic tests, so that meta-analyses of studies on diagnostic accuracy are likewise of limited relevance.

-The same basic principles apply to a meta-analysis of studies on diagnostic accuracy as to meta-analyses of therapy studies [126,409].
+The same basic principles apply to a meta-analysis of studies on diagnostic accuracy as to meta-analyses of therapy studies [124,421].
 Here too, it is necessary to conduct a systematic review of the literature, assess the methodological quality of the primary studies, conduct sensitivity analyses, and examine the potential influence of publication bias.

-In practice, in most cases heterogeneity can be expected in meta-analyses of diagnostic studies; therefore it is usually advisable here to apply random-effects models [126].
+In practice, in most cases heterogeneity can be expected in meta-analyses of diagnostic studies; therefore it is usually advisable here to apply random-effects models [124].
 Such a meta-analytical pooling of studies on diagnostic accuracy can be performed by means of separate models for sensitivity and specificity.
-However, if a summarizing receiver operating characteristic (ROC) curve and/or a two-dimensional estimate for sensitivity and specificity are of interest, newer bivariate meta-analyses with random effects show advantages [221,410].
-These methods also enable consideration of explanatory variables [220].
-Results are presented graphically either via the separate display of sensitivities and specificities in the form of modified forest plots, the two-dimensional illustration of estimates for sensitivity and specificity, or via a summary ROC curve.
+However, if a summarizing receiver operating characteristic (ROC) curve and/or a two-dimensional estimate for sensitivity and specificity are of interest, newer bivariate meta-analyses with random effects show advantages [227,422].
+These methods also enable consideration of explanatory variables [226].
+Results are presented graphically either via the separate display of sensitivities and specificities in the form of modified forest plots or via a two-dimensional illustration of estimates for sensitivity and specificity.
+In analogy to the confidence and prediction intervals in meta-analyses of therapy studies, confidence and prediction regions can be presented in the ROC area in bivariate meta-analyses.